 - 24.1 Participation in the physical fitness program as mutually set up by the Union and the City shall be mandatory.
-The City and the Union shall meet at least annually to continually evaluate the program. - 24.2 The City will contribute up to \$370 per authorized (on January 1 of each year) FTE to the Trust on an annual basis for wellness programming. - A. The Local agrees to collaborate with the City in directing each employee to have their annual hearing exam at the same time as their annual wellness exam; however, the City will pay for the hearing exam separately and independent of the annual contribution per authorized FTE.
+The City and the Union shall meet at least annually to continually evaluate the program. - 24.2 The City will contribute up to \$370 per authorized (on January 1 of each year) FTE to the Trust on an annual basis for wellness programming.

-Payment will be made to the Trust monthly upon receipt of statement certifying the names of the individuals who have completed the wellness physicals-.Parameters of the Wellness Program will be mutually agreed to by the City and the Union.
+Payment will be made to the Trust monthly upon receipt of statement certifying the names of the individuals who have completed the wellness physicals.
+Parameters of the Wellness Program will be mutually agreed to by the City and the Union.